Low key photography lighting tips for dramatic photos

 3. Low key photos at night

-Another ideal way to create low key photos without using flash is to photograph in the evening, once street lights and shop lights have come on.
+Another ideal way to create tonal contrast for low key photos without using flash is to photograph in the evening, once street lights and shop lights have come on.
 Then use these lights to illuminate your subject.

 Again, the possibilities are endless, especially for: